aasimsani/meow-learning/README.md

 # Train your team on AI - quickly

-This is a *pick-your-problem* style guide I created to educate everyone from my leadership team to my ML engineers on the process of how to create AI in production settings.
+This is a *pick-your-problem* style guide I created to educate everyone from my leadership team to my ML engineers on the process of how to work with AI in production settings.

 #### Previously CopyCat AI Guidelines